GRAPHIC-Biden's immense economic challenge: Putting 10 million people back to work

 Designing federal policies to help the out of work may be especially challenging because job losses vary widely from one state to the next.

 Employment in Idaho, Utah and Kansas had fully recovered to pre-pandemic levels by December.
-But the situation was more dire in New York and tourism-dependant Nevada and Hawaii.
+But the situation was more dire in New York and tourism-dependent Nevada and Hawaii.

 This could lead to wide disagreements among lawmakers about how much more aid is needed to nurse the economy, and the labor market, back to health.